danhyrjak/twilio-studio-flow-sync-tool/README.md

 ## Overview

-This project is a CLI tool designed to be used to help synronise and dpeloy Twilio Studio FLows between local JSON files, that can be stored and versioned in source control, and a target Twilio Account.
+This project is a CLI tool designed to be used to help synchronise and deploy Twilio Studio FLows between local JSON files, that can be stored and versioned in source control, and a target Twilio Account.

 ## Status